zaruba8/zaruba8/README.md

 # Hi, I'm Elisaveta 👋

-Data Analyst with 5+ years of experience in product, operational and financial analytics.
+Data Analyst with 5+ years of experience in product, operational and financial analytics

 ## Tech Stack